Biography

 Michael previously served as Under Secretary of Defense.
 As the third highest ranking official at the Department of Defense, Michael managed the largest research and development budget for a single organization in the world, supervising all research, engineering, development, and prototyping at the Pentagon.
 He oversaw DARPA, the Missile Defense Agency, the Defense Innovation Unit, the Space Development Agency, and the DoD Laboratory enterprise.

-Michael was unanimously confirmed by the U.S Senate, is a recipient of the DoD’s Distinguished Public Service Medal, the highest civilian award conferred by the Department, and was named to Fortune’s “40 Under 40”.
+Michael has been twice confirmed by the U.S Senate and is a recipient of the DoD’s Distinguished Public Service Medal, the highest civilian award conferred by the Department.
 Michael’s writings have appeared in The Wall Street Journal, The Washington Post, WIRED, Bloomberg, Newsweek, and Fortune.

-Prior to joining the White House, Michael invested in and advised technology companies at Thiel Capital.
+Prior to the White House, Michael invested in, advised, and built technology companies in Silicon Valley.
 A South Carolina native, Michael graduated from Princeton University and served as a Visiting Scholar at Beijing’s Tsinghua University.